0xCAFEDECAF/VanBus/README.md

 VanBusRx.SetDropPolicy(VAN_PACKET_QUEUE_SIZE * 8 / 10, &IsImportantPacket);
 ```

-The above example will drop incoming packets if the recieve queue contains 48 or more packets, unless they
+The above example will drop incoming packets if the receive queue contains 48 or more packets, unless they
 are recognized by ```IsImportantPacket```.

 #### 10. ```bool SyncSendPacket(uint16_t iden, uint8_t cmdFlags, const uint8_t* data, size_t dataLen, unsigned int timeOutMs = 10)``` <a name = "SyncSendPacket"></a>